Before the Flame Goes Out Exhibition on View at Museum of Biblical Art in New York City from March to July 2008

-ISJM is co-sponsor of an exhibition at the Museum of Biblical Art in New York City based on the ongoing ISJM documentation project Before the Flame Goes Out (BFGO), a multi-disciplinary work by Vincent Giordano and an ISJM advisory team.
+ISJM is co-sponsor of Before the Flame Goes Out (BFGO), a multi-disciplinary work by Vincent Giordano and an ISJM advisory team.
 BFGO documents the history, art, architecture and community of Romaniote (Greek) Jews from Ioannina, Greece in Ioannina and New York City.
-The Museum of Biblical Art exhibition includes photographs by Vincent Giordano of the synagogues, ritual art and prayer and life cycle services from Ioannina and New York.
-The exhibition is on view in conjunction with the larger "Treasures from the Walters Art Gallery (Baltimore)."
+Last year, some of the work form this project wa shown at The Museum of Biblical Art in new York.
+This exhibition of photographs by Vincent Giordano of the synagogues, ritual art and prayer and life cycle services from Ioannina and New York is available for showing at other venues.

 For more on Vincent Giordano's project, visit his website at: romaniotelegacy.org